-You can catch dozens of different fish out of Clearwater.
-However, the vast majority of anglers go after just a handful of them.
+There are dozens of different fish out of Clearwater.
+However, the vast majority of anglers go after prized species, such as Snook, Tarpon, Mackerel, Snappers, Groupers, and Sharks.
 Here’s a quick introduction to the best of the best, and what makes them special.

 Snook are Central Florida’s signature game fish.
 Aggressive, strong, and unpredictable.
 They’re a prized catch for every Clearwater fly fishing enthusiast and can be just as fun on spinning gear.
 The best time to target Snook is the middle of summer.
 They usually hang out in bayous and mangroves but may also hunt along beachfronts or around shallow pilings.

 Sadly, Florida’s Snook have had a tough few years.
 Severe cold snaps and major red tides wreaked havoc on the Gulf’s inshore fisheries.
-Fish numbers are still recovering, so Snook fishing in Clearwater is currently catch-and-release only.
-Don’t worry, it’s still an awesome place to target them.
+Fish numbers are still recovering, so Snook fishing in Clearwater is currently restricted for large parts of the year.
+Don’t worry, though, it’s still an awesome place to target them.

 The best time to target Tarpon in Clearwater is summer.
 This is when big fish fill the bays and passes.
 The easiest way to hook them is with live baits (crab and shrimp are popular options).
 However, the ultimate goal for many people is to land a Tarpon on the fly.
 Anglers visit Clearwater for this exact reason each year.